The story of Camel's Hump Nordic

 Dave and Myra, inspired by the “back-to-the-land” ethic of the late 60’s and 70’s, settled on the Huntington hill farm owned by Myra’s parents, Jack and Jane Handy, and quickly went to work carving out a ski trail network, including the early Honeymooner and Echo Woods trails.
 Jack and Jane, who lived in a neighboring home on the farm, encouraged and participated in the new venture.
 Jack Handy came by his love of cross country skiing after serving in the ski troops of the 10th Mountain Division during WWII, and he later pursued his love of cross country skiing while the Headmaster of the Stowe School in Stowe, where he founded a popular cross country ski race called the West Hill Run in the early 1960’s.

 At about the time that Dave and Myra settled in Huntington in 1979, they were able to purchase the 150-acre woodlot bordering the Handy farm and linking with Mark and Marijke Smith’s Windekind Farm to the south.
 This allowed for the construction of the Gullywhumper trail, the primary groomed connector between the Handy and Smith farms, and Cobble Hill, Dead River Run and Marijke’s Mainline followed soon after, as the network grew outward to embrace neighboring Windekind Farm.
 White’s Way, Loggers Loop and Woodchuck Ramble soon appeared as well, as the farm and woodlands of third-generation Huntingtonian, Bert White, were incorporated into the trail picture.
 As of this writing, there are currently sixth generation Whites occupying this same landscape.
 To the north of the Handy farm, land owned by the family of Commodore Jaques, a major figure in the 20th century history of the Town of Huntington, forms the backdrop and landscape for the Echo Woods and Lost Farm Loop trails.
+NOTE: Not all original trails are currently part of the trail network.

 Dave and Myra ran CHNSC from the basement of their home as a small, but popular, ski area until 1996.
 The basement became a cozy gathering place for local skiers, with a fire burning in the big, stone fireplace and hot soup and Norwegian “boler” available to hungry skiers.
 During that time, young August and Noah grew up skiing and exploring the trails, woods, and hills around their mountain home with their parents and grandparents, later moving on to compete in NCAA intercollegiate Nordic ski racing for their respective teams at the University of Nevada-Reno and Middlebury College.